Pigweed (Amaranth) —Edible Beach Plant

 Collected: By hand from native coastal habitats

-Quantity: By the plant
+Quantity: Sold by the plant